 Economics doesn’t take into account what’s best for society.
 The goal of economics in a capitalist system is to make the most amount of money for your shareholders.

-That’s Jon Stewart, telling a Nobel laureate what his own field is about.
-On February 4, Stewart hosted Richard Thaler on “The Weekly Show” to discuss behavioral economics.
-Thaler, the Chicago Booth professor who won the 2017 Nobel for his work on how real humans deviate from rational-agent models, spent 92 minutes patiently explaining things Stewart had already decided weren’t true.
-Jason Furman, Harvard professor and former Obama CEA chair, called it “the single worst interview I’ve ever done” (referencing his own 2024 Stewart appearance).
-That tweet hit 754,000 views.
-Jerusalem Demsas wrote the sharpest rebuttal, arguing Stewart “has no idea what economics actually is.”
+That’s Jon Stewart, during his February 4 conversation with a Nobel laureate about behavioral economics.
+Stewart hosted Richard Thaler on “The Weekly Show” for 92 minutes.
+Thaler, the Chicago Booth professor who won the 2017 Nobel for his work on how real humans deviate from rational-agent models, spent much of the conversation, in my reading, explaining definitional points Stewart’s framing had not absorbed.
+Jason Furman, Harvard professor and former Obama CEA chair, called it in a widely-shared tweet “the single worst interview I’ve ever done” (referencing his own 2024 Stewart appearance).
+Jerusalem Demsas wrote a critical rebuttal arguing Stewart’s framing did not match what economics as a discipline actually claims.

 The carbon tax moment

-The episode’s most telling exchange involved climate policy.
+The episode’s most telling exchange, in my reading, involved climate policy.
 Thaler offered the textbook answer: a carbon tax.
-Every economist agrees on this, Thaler said, and he’s roughly right.
-Stewart rejected it on political grounds: the moment energy prices rise, voters punish the party in power.
-Fair enough.
-But then Stewart proposed his own solution: “create a model that creates robust markets in damage mitigation and carbon mitigation.”
+Every economist agrees on this, Thaler said, broadly accurately.
+Stewart rejected it on political grounds: when energy prices rise, voters tend to punish the party in power.
+A fair political-economy point.
+Stewart then sketched his own framework: “create a model that creates robust markets in damage mitigation and carbon mitigation.”
 Thaler paused.
-That is a carbon tax.
-Stewart had arrived at the standard economic answer while believing he was overturning it.
+To my ear that description resembles a carbon tax — the policy that had just been rejected on framing grounds.

-This moment captures the entire problem.
-Stewart’s instinct, that political feasibility should constrain policy design, is not a “bizarre non sequitur” as some economists claimed.
-It’s the reason we don’t have a carbon tax.
-But his conviction that economics as a discipline has nothing to say about society’s wellbeing is wrong in a way that matters.
+This moment captures, in my view, the central problem of the episode.
+Stewart’s underlying instinct — that political feasibility should constrain policy design — is not the “bizarre non sequitur” some commentators called it; it is the reason a carbon tax hasn’t been implemented in the form Thaler describes.
+But the framing that economics as a discipline has nothing to say about wellbeing is, in my view, a definitional mistake that matters.
 Thaler’s own career is a direct counterexample: behavioral nudges have enrolled 10 million UK workers into pension savings, and Thaler told Stewart that renaming an ACA plan tier from “catastrophic” to “economy” cut the uninsured rate by 10%.
 But I think the economists who piled on Stewart missed the more interesting question he was circling: if the economy is working well by standard measures, why does it feel broken to so many people?
 The answer is what I’d call the levels-vs-rates problem, and it explains both the vibecession and the trust gap between economists and the public they claim to serve.

 Levels-vs-rates disconnect